SusanDoggie/DoggieDB/README.md

 ## System Requirements

-For Ubuntu platforms, you need to install some of database drivers.
+For linux platforms, you need to install some of database drivers.

 ### Ubuntu